Chromatophore/HP48-Superchip/investigations/quirk_i.md

 # Fixing it

-OK so this is a the first real test, I guess.
+OK so this is the first real test, I guess.
 If we move our D=D+1 before the GOYES, we should have the correct value stored in it, which seems like the best course of action?
 If we pointed the GOYES exit to the same point as the Load routine, we could run the same code for both, but, this would only give us 2 nibbles, and all the R storage registers need 3 nibbles, and only worth with A and C. There's really not enough room.
-However, the code following these routines are 2 not heavily utilised functions that are part of the sprite calls.
-We're quite near the end of the program, so, it's possible that I might be able to relocate these in entirety out to the end of the code base and use the space left behind for a variety of deeds;
+However, the code following these routines are the save/load user registers, and then 2 not heavily utilised functions that are part of the sprite calls.
+We're quite near the end of the program, so, it's possible that I might be able to relocate these latter two routines in entirety out to the end of the code base, and use the space left behind for a variety of deeds;

 ```
 00943  GOSUB   00D1B 					# Calls S_Regs
 ```

 An address of 943 gives me 00947 + 0x7FF yields 0x1146, which is a good ways past the 0x10EA the program currently ends at.
-Likewise an address of 009A7 yields 0x11AA.
-These routines are from 00D1B to 00D4E, for s_rregs, and 00D50 to 00D83 for r_rregs, so that's going to put me at 0x111D for the end of the first routine, which is still in 3 nibble range for the calls to the 2nd function.
+Likewise an address of 009A7 for r_rregs yields 0x11AA.
+These routines are from 00D1B to 00D4E, for s_rregs, and 00D50 to 00D83 for r_rregs, so that's going to put me at 0x111F for the end of the first routine, which is still in 3 nibble range for the calls to the 2nd function.
 Seems like it should be a reasonable solution to get a big well of space to work with.

-Then, I figure when I have the space I'll just copy d to c and save it into r0.
+Then, I figure when I have the space I'll just copy D back to C and save it into r0?

+#### Day 2:

 Here is what I've ultimately opted for.
 Firstly, relocating the saving/restoring of the R registers out to the back end of the binary:
 ```